Chapter 1 - Purpose and Background

 Provide relief to refugees, asylees, victims of human trafficking and certain criminal acts, and other humanitarian and public interest applicants who seek protection or permanent residency in the United States;

-Advance the national interest by allowing foreign nationals to be admitted to the United States if such admission couldbenefit the welfare of the country;
+Advance the national interest by allowing aliens to be admitted to the United States if such admission couldbenefit the welfare of the country;

 Ensure public health and safety concerns are met by requiring that applicants satisfy all medical requirements prior to admission or, if admitted, seek any necessary treatment; and

-Weigh public safety and national security concerns against the social and humanitarian benefits of granting admission to a foreign national.
+Weigh public safety and national security concerns against the social and humanitarian benefits of granting admission to an alien.

 Considerations of family unity, humanitarian concerns, public and national interest, and national security may differ depending on the specific waiver an applicant is seeking.